Apr

 Venue: Sichuan Hot Pot & Asian Cuisine Restaurant (5680 Nolensville Pike, Nashville)

 (CAAN is a 501 (c)(3) not-for-profit arts organization.
-Fortyfive percent of your tickets paid is tax deductible.
+40% of your tickets paid is tax deductible.
 The restaurant's service-fee is included in the ticket.)

 Notes:

--The Banquet is a ten-course set-menu event, no substitutes.
+-The Banquet has a ten-course set-menu, no substitutes.
 Thank you for understanding.

--Wine and beer are not included; but it is available to purchase at the event.
+-Wine and beer are not included; but are available to purchase at the event.

--Soft drinks are not included; and they are available to purchase at the restaurant.
+-Soft drinks, and hot tea are not included; but are available to purchase directly from the servers.

 FAQs